learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.6.
-What is the Temporal Dead Zone in ES6?
+## Q. What is the Temporal Dead Zone in ES6?

 In ES6, **let** bindings are not subject to "variable hoisting", which means that **let** declarations do not move to the top of the current execution context.